mstksg/inCode/copy/entries/pararrow.md

 ))
 ~~~

-We can see what's going on here.

 We basically have three `GPure :-> ((GPure :->: GPure) :/: GPure)`'s in a row.
 A pure function followed by parallel functions.

-This sort of makes sense, and if we sort of imagined manually unrolling
+This sort of makes sense, and
-`test1`, this is what we'd imagine we'd get, sorta.  now we don't "collapse"
+if we sort of imagined manually unrolling `test3`, this is what we'd imagine
-the three parallel forks together.
+we'd get, sorta.  now we don't "collapse" the three parallel forks together.

 This runs without error: